zceetlu/ENGF0001-Challenge-2/README.md

 ***

-# Overview
+## Overview
 This is the user interface displayed on a computer, connected via USB to the MSP432 microcontroller.
 The entire system is comprised of stirring speed, heating and pH management and control systems.
 The UI also displays real-time values from each subsystem ( _via serial communication_ ) and plots these data on three graphs - the user can display any one of these graphs.
 Users with elevated access privileges can also manually adjust these values to suit their needs.

 ***

-# Dependencies
+## Dependencies
 * For serial communication between the MSP432 board and the UI, the external module [Pyserial](https://pypi.org/project/pyserial/) must also be installed.

 * There are no other dependencies required to use the control system except for the _Energia_, _Code Composer Studio (CCS)_ and a version of _Python_ **3.6.9** or newer.

-_Please do note that there are problems with Eenergia and CCS on newer versions of MacOS so the UI will only safely run on Windows and Linux._
+_Please do note that there are problems with Energia and CCS on newer versions of MacOS so the UI will only safely run on Windows and Linux._

 ***

-# Running the UI
+## Running the UI
 The UI is run by running the `controller.py` file but keep in mind that an Energia sketch needs to be currently running on the MSP board for any of its output to be displayed on the UI.
 No other files need to be accessed.

 _As a side note: depending on the operating system of the PC, the value of `PORT`in the `Constants.py` file may need to be altered to enable serial communication between the UI and MSP432 board._